george-roussos/george-roussos/README.md

 ### Hi there, I'm George 👋

 I am a software developer with a diverse professional background and personal experience in web development.
-I started in concatenative speech synthesis, moved to an AI-driven role working on neural speech synthesis solutions using Python and popular deep learning techniques and now I have turned my sights to the world of fullstack development!
+I started in concatenative speech synthesis while I was working towards my degree in natural language processing, moved to an AI-driven role working on neural speech synthesis solutions using Python and now I have turned my sights to the world of fullstack development!
 I am mostly focusing on JavaScript, TypeScript and the MERN stack.
 I am interested in both front- and back- end development.
 Thanks for stopping by!

 <img align="left" width="43%" src="https://github-readme-stats.vercel.app/api?username=george-roussos&show_icons=true&theme=radical"/>